 >> Why people are flocking to this local joint ...

 Gameday Grille and Patio, 7576 State Route 48, Waynesville, 937-886-3572

 The Urban Meyer Burger served at Gameday Grille and Patio in Waynesville is patterned after the personality of the Ohio State coach himself.

 Photo: Jim Ingram

 Why: The OSU-graduate owners present their tribute to the school’s superstar football coach with the Urban Meyer Burger.
 It’s a fresh half-pound Angus patty topped with a butterflied quarter-pound Angus beef hot dog, with a sweet and tangy wing sauce while pepper jack cheese tried to hold it all together.

-Menu includes: Urban Meyer Burger (half-pound patty topped with a grilled all-beef Hot Dog, Pepper jack Cheese and signature Sweet Heat Sauce) for $12.25 and the Who Dey Burger (ahalf-pound burger topped with an Onion Ring, Sautéed Mushroom and Jalapeno, Chili, Bacon, Swiss and American Cheeses and signature BBQ Sauce) for $12.25
+Menu includes: Urban Meyer Burger (half-pound patty topped with a grilled all-beef Hot Dog, Pepper jack Cheese and signature Sweet Heat Sauce) for $12.25 and the Who Dey Burger (a half-pound burger topped with an Onion Rings, Sautéed Mushroom and Jalapeno, Chili, Bacon, Swiss and American cheeses and signature BBQ Sauce) for $12.25

 Benjamin’s The Burger Master, 100 N. Main St., Dayton, 937-223-8702